Orangutan: Reproduction and development

 Males become sexually mature at around age 15.
 They may exhibit arrested development by not developing the distinctive cheek pads, pronounced throat pouches, long fur, or long calls until a resident dominant male is absent.
 The transformation from unflanged to flanged can occur quickly.
 Flanged males attract females in oestrous with their characteristic long calls, which may also suppress development in younger males.

-Unflanged males wander widely in search of oestrous females and upon finding one, will force copulation on her, the occurrence of which is unusually high among mammals.
+Unflanged males wander widely in search of oestrous females and upon finding one, may force copulation on her; forced copulation by orangutans is unusually high among mammals.
 Females prefer to mate with the fitter flanged males, forming pairs with them and benefiting from their protection.
 Non-ovulating females do not usually resist copulation with unflanged males, as the chance of conception is low.
 Homosexual behaviour has been recorded in the context of both affiliative and aggressive interactions.

 Unlike females of other non-human great ape species, orangutans do not exhibit sexual swellings to signal fertility.
-A female first gives birth around 15 years of age and they have a six to nine year interbirth interval, the longest among the great apes.
+A female first gives birth around 15 years of age and they have a six- to nine-year interbirth interval, the longest among the great apes.
 Gestation is around nine months long and infants are born at a weight of 1.5–2 kg.
 Usually only a single infant is born; twins are a rare occurrence.
-Unlike many other primates, male orangutans do not seem to practice infanticide.
+Unlike many other primates, male orangutans do not seem to practise infanticide.
 This may be because they cannot ensure they will sire a female's next offspring, because she does not immediately begin ovulating again after her infant dies.
 There is evidence that females with offspring under six years old generally avoid adult males.

 Females do most of the caring of the young.
 The mother will carry the infant while travelling, suckle it and sleep with it.
 During its first four months, the infant is almost never without physical contact and clings to its mother's belly.
 In the following months, the amount of physical contact the infant has with its mother declines.
 When an orangutan reaches the age of one-and-a-half years, its climbing skills improve and it will travel through the canopy holding hands with other orangutans, a behaviour known as "buddy travel".
 After two years of age, juvenile orangutans will begin to move away from their mothers temporarily.
 They reach adolescence at six or seven years of age and are able to live alone but retain some connections with their mothers.
-Females may nurse their offspring for up to eight years, which is more than any mammal.
+Females may nurse their offspring for up to eight years, which is more than any other mammal.
 Typically, orangutans live over 30 years both in the wild and in captivity.